Updated: Sep 24, 2021

 Step 1.
 Write down goals

-Before gathering participants, it’s important to understand why you’re organising the focus group.
+Before gathering participants, it’s important to understand why you’re organizing the focus group.
 What are you hoping to find out?
 Setting you with a road map for planning your focus group.

 Step 2.
 Define target audience